JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 With this approach, existing internal TrustStores may exist and could be used.
 Be sure when choosing a TrustStore that the CAs are limited to the internal CAs you trust.
 Using a TrustStore with public CAs can expose the users to an attack vector.

-If adding a TrustStore to a users environment is not possible, the user may also add the root CAs public key to `Preferences > Plugins > Manage Plugin Certificates`
+If adding a TrustStore to a users environment is not possible, the user may also add the root CAs public key to <menupath>Settings/Preferences | Plugins | Manage Plugin Certificates</menupath>.

 ### Using Self-Signed Certificates